How to be more environmentally sustainable without busting your marketing budget

 Do you choose to continue with Vacform?
 This non-recyclable material has no other use and will only end up in the customer’s wheelie bin at home – not great for your environmentally friendly image.

 Product design at the manufacturing stage, for many brands, is treated the same for retail as for e-commerce.
-In other words, it’s made to look good on a shelf display.
+In other words, it’s made to look good on a shelf display and nobody thought to consult packing experts.
 The UK arguably has “the most advanced e-commerce market in Europe”.
 Online retail sales are expected to grow from 19% in 2019 to 34.5% by 2023.

 So, right now is an incredible opportunity for brands to rethink product design to consider the needs of products in the e-commerce environment: from shelf to packaging; to e-commerce fulfilment; to delivery method.
 Where will it be seen?
 How will it get there?
 How will it be bought?